rejackson73/Nomad-System---Azure-AWS-Linux-Windows/README.md

 The AWS image is defined using HCL, and uses the shell to perform installation/provisioning.
 The Windows image is defined using JSON and uses Powershell for installation/provisioning.
 Both images create a manifest json image which is used by the main Terraform build in the 'root' directory.

+Part of the process also includes setting up the DataDog agents on all systems, with a DataDog KEY that is loaded as an environment variable.
+The application logs for Consul and Nomad, as well as metrics, are provided to DataDog for analysis and pretty dashboards.

 Variables for Image-Creation are defined in the terraform.tfvars file. owner          = "<tag_identifying_infrastructure_owner>" aws_region     = "<AWS_region>"